Chalarangelo/30-seconds-of-code/content/snippets/js/s/array-ranking.md

 ---
+title: Calculate the ranking of a JavaScript array
-title: Array ranking
+shortTitle: Array ranking
-type: snippet
+type: tip
 language: javascript
 tags: [array,math]
 cover: eagle
+excerpt: Calculate the ranking of an array based on a comparator function in JavaScript.
-dateModified: 2022-04-13
+dateModified: 2024-02-16
 ---

-Calculates the ranking of an array based on a comparator function.

-- Use `Array.prototype.map()` and `Array.prototype.filter()` to map each element to a rank using the provided comparator function.
+The **ranking** of an array is a list of the **positions** of its elements, based on a **comparator function**.
+This can be useful for sorting algorithms or ranking items in a list for display purposes.

+In order to implement this, you can use `Array.prototype.map()` to iterate over each element and map it to its ranking.
+In order to calculate the ranking, you can use `Array.prototype.filter()` to count the number of elements that are smaller than the current element, based on the provided comparator function, `compFn`.

 ```js
 const ranking = (arr, compFn) =>